JuliaSpace/SatelliteToolboxSgp4.jl/README.md

 `sgp4` also supports the same keywords arguments as `sgp4!`.

+We also have the function `sgp4_init!` that initializes a SGP4 propagator structure in-place, avoiding unnecessary allocations in some cases.
+For more information, see the function documentation.

 ## References

 The code in this package was built using the following references: